bforsbe/OccuPy/README.md

 # OccuPy
-A fast and simple python module and program to estimate local scaling of cryo-EM maps, to approximate occupancy, and optionally also equalise the map according to occupancy while suppressing solvent amplification.
+A fast and simple python module and program to estimate local scaling of cryo-EM maps, to approximate relative occupancy and/or resolution, and optionally also equalise the map according to occupancy while suppressing solvent amplification.

 ![image](https://drive.google.com/uc?export=view&id=14jbTq32VDkzoF0O59Bzb7cXf4cjlBFrx)